 Most of the users gave the best review about this solution thus, you can fix this error by applying the below steps:

-- Open your Gallery app and the Press on the Menu option
+- Open your Gallery app and press on the Menu option

-- Select the Settings & then simply choose your Account
+- Select Settings & then simply choose your Account

-- At this time, you will have to sync that app which was creating a problem.
+- At this time, you will have to sync the app that was creating a problem

 Method #12: Uninstall & Reinstall the Google Play Store Updates

-There are high chances that the recent version of the Google play store may have some compatibility issues.
+There is a high chance that the recent version of the Google play store may have some compatibility issues.
 So in such circumstances, you should Uninstall Google Play Store updates.
-Now, Just follow out the below-mentioned steps:

 - Open your Setting app and go to the app Setting.

 - After that go to all apps and then look for the Google Play Store & simply Uninstall the Updates